 This is a question we've asked ourselves frequently over the last year.
-And the conclusion we've come to is 'quite probably not'.
+And the conclusion we've come to is 'quite possibly not'.

 The hosting and email hosting market has changed radically over the last few years with the proliferation of devices used to keep people in touch.

 In the 'good old days', up to about 5 years ago :-) most people collected their email via POP3 from a single device - PC or laptop, and downloaded their mail to their email program - Outlook, Thunderbird or whatever.
 Mail was just passing through, only temporarily stored on the server before being downloaded; and most hosting companies geared their infrastructures around that sort of usage.

 Then along came email enabled mobile devices, first Blackberry, then iPad and iPhone, and Android tablets and phones, and the world switched from POP3 to IMAP.
 Web host mail servers went from being relay stations to long term storage, resulting in hugely increased data storage requirements being imposed on infrastructures which were not really designed, or optimised, for it.